CSEA-AUC/CSEA-Summer24-Internships-and-Job-Opportunities/README.md

 - Make a pull request.
 - Fill this google [form](https://forms.gle/PUe4fZBTj49ToRZe7)

-Please, put the internships at the top of the table, so that anyone can weekly check for the new internships at the top.
-The "Date Posted" field is the best approximate you can get for the date the internship was posted (Tip: you can use Google search's tools to search by time.
-This would be the last indexed time, but it is approximatley the same).
+Please put the internships at the top of the table so that anyone can weekly check for the new internships at the top.
+The "Date Posted" field is the best approximate you can get for the date the internship was posted.
+(Tip: you can use Google search tools to search by time.
+This would be the last indexed time, but it is approximately the same).
 ## Table of Contents
 - [Internships in Egypt](#intern-egypt)
 - [Internships Abroad](#intern-abroad)